objcio/articles/2014-05-01-view-layer-synergy.md

 	    DR_currentAnimationContext = nil;
 	}

 Note that the old model value was set on the layer so that the model and the presentation matches when the animation finishes and is removed.

-We can use this animation API to draw attention in a number of ways, animating everything from positions, transforms, colors, etc:
+Creating your own API like this is not going to be a good fit for every case but if you are doing the same animation in many places throughout your app, it can help clean up your code and reduce duplication.
+Even if you never end up using it, having walked through it once demystifies the UIView block animation APIs, especially if you are comfortable with Core Animation.
 [blockDelegate]: https://github.com/EthanArbuckle/IOS-7-Headers/blob/master/Frameworks/UIKit.framework/UIViewAnimationBlockDelegate.h "UIViewAnimationBlockDelegate class dump"

 [animationState]: https://github.com/rpetrich/iphoneheaders/blob/master/UIKit/UIViewAnimationState.h "UIViewAnimationState class dump"